-• The permanent regulation changes the previous definition that had been used under the ETS to now only include a 30-day period (rather than a 90-day period) following the onset of symptoms or a positive test.
+• The permanent regulation changes the ETS definition of "returned case" to now include only a 30-day period (rather than a 90-day period) following the onset of symptoms or a positive test.

 2. Make Time to Update Your IIPP